lennartkerkvliet/statutes/statutes.md

 ---
 title: Statutes of the International Federation of Liberal Youth
-date: As adopted by the 53rd General Assembly in Abidjan, Côte d’Ivoire, 9th-12th of May 2024
+date: Draft version as proposed by the Statutes working group.
+Up to date as of 12th March 2025.
 ---

 # General